-For DPhil/PhD students: Networking throughout your DPhil/PhD will mean you hear of posts through contacts, and will know people to advise you on applications.
-Postdoc positions are advertised all year round, but fellowship deadlines can be up to one year before they start.
-Junior research fellowships - offered at Oxford, Cambridge and a few other UK institutions - are highly competitive, vary in salary, and are advertised from September onwards.
-Most are advertised between February and April.
-Lectureships are advertised year-round for the UK, and from September to December for North America.
+For academic roles: Networking during your DPhil/PhD to hear of posts through contacts, and know people to advise you on applications.
+Postdoc positions are advertised year-round, but fellowship deadlines can be up to one year before they start.
+Junior research fellowships - most offered at Oxford, Cambridge - are highly competitive, and are advertised year-round, with many open between February and April.
+Lectureships are advertised year-round for the UK (though often in line with the academic cycle) and from September to December for North America.